Currently on Display at Parish Press

 The North Central Louisiana Arts Council (NCLAC) is pleased to announce an exhibit of the top twelve photographic images from the 2016 exhibition “A Sense of Place: Contemporary Images of Lincoln Parish.”
 Each photograph displayed has received a Juror’s Purchase Award.

-The photographs are displayed in Ruston, Louisiana’s City Hall just outside the Mayor’s office.
+The photographs are displayed in Ruston, Louisiana’s Lincoln Parish Library just inside the main entrance.
 The top twelve photographs are now the property of the North Central Louisiana Arts Council (NCLAC) and will be displayed in different venues in the future.